kirbynuggets/cs331/README.md

 **AI-Driven Outfit Recommendations with Advanced Search Capabilities**

-*Department of Computer Science and Engineering, Indian Institute of Information Technology Guwahati*

 ## Abstract

 This project delivers a full-stack fashion e-commerce platform that implements advanced outfit recommendations and sophisticated search.
 Our solution employs architecture with a **Retrieval-Augmented Generation (RAG)** framework that employs state-of-the-art machine learning, including **OpenAI CLIP** for multimodal understanding and **Maximal Marginal Relevance (MMR)** for diverse recommendations.